christina-chang-tw/PyOctal/README.md

 Open a new bash terminal in VSCode by going to the top tab bar and Terminal > New Terminal.
 Now you will have opened a terminal and ready to clone the repository down.

-**NOTE:** If you are running on a Windows 7 OS, an alternative code editor is Atom, VSCodium, and Texteditor.
+**NOTE:** If you are running Windows 7, alternative code editors, such as Atom, VSCodium, and Texteditor are available.

 ### Install ORC OCTAL